madmiraal/RebelDocumentation/_translations/README.md

 Each language has its own translation file; its `.po` ([Portable Object](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html)) file.
 The `.po` filename is the [language code used by Weblate](https://docs.weblate.org/en/latest/admin/languages.html#language-code).
+These language translation `.po` files are stored in the `docs` folder.

-The Rebel Documentation translations depend on the `docs.pot` translation template file created [above](#rebel-documentation-translation-templates).
+The Rebel Documentation translations depend on the `docs\docs.pot` translation template file created [above](#rebel-documentation-translation-templates).
-Updates to the `docs.pot` file strings are merged into each `.po` file using [`msgmerge`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html).
+Updates to the `docs.pot` file's text strings are merged into each language's translation `.po` file using [`msgmerge`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html).

 The `docs.pot` file and all the `.po` files in the `docs/` folder are synched with our [Weblate project](https://hosted.weblate.org/projects/rebel-toolbox/rebel-documentation/).